 Watch Out It's a Trap - Understanding Individual Differences Among Children

-I heard one of the fathers say in surprise:
+I heard one of the fathers say, surprised:

 "It's strange how my children are not alike, even though they are brothers!
-They grew up and were raised in the same house, with the same parents and neighbors, but unfortunately, my little boy is not like his brother and does not match him in his cleverness!"
+They grew up in the same house, with the same parents and neighbors, but unfortunately, my youngest son is not like his brother and does not match him in cleverness!"

 Let me say to this father:

-If you planted a number of different seeds, placed them by a window, nurtured them in the same way, and made sure that each seed received the same amount of light, water, and care, would they all grow the same way and at the same speed just because they were in the same environment?
+If you planted a number of different seeds, placed them by the window, and cared for them in the same way, making sure that each seed received the same amount of light, water, and care, would they all grow in the same way and at the same speed simply because they were in the same environment?

 Of course not…

 You will find that each seed has its own pace.
-The mustard seed is still a small bud, while the fenugreek seed is starting to show its stem and leaves, and the flax seed has grown a little ahead of it.
+The mustard seed is still a small sprout, while the fenugreek has begun to show its stem and leaves, and the flax has grown a little ahead of it.

 Here I recall a beautiful letter written by a mother describing her children.

-She likened them to the seven colors of the spectrum, and her description was full of tenderness and understanding; her youngest child, she said, was like yellow in his liveliness, jealousy, and enthusiasm, while her daughter was like green in her calm, giving, and religious devotion, and her firstborn was blue, sober, wise, and thoughtful.
+She likened them to the seven colors of the spectrum, and her description was full of tenderness and understanding.
+She said that her youngest child resembled the color yellow in his vitality, jealousy, and enthusiasm, while her daughter resembled the color green in her calmness, generosity, and piety, and her eldest son was the color blue, sober, wise, and contemplative.

-She was creative in seeing each of them as they are, without comparison.
-Rather, she recognized their uniqueness and characteristics, and then she concluded her letter with a beautiful sentence:
+She excelled at seeing each of them as they truly were, without comparison, and recognized their unique qualities and strengths.
+She then concluded her message with a beautiful sentence:

-“Praise be to God who has decorated my life with colors that fill it with joy, and I ask Him to help me deal with each one of them in a way that suits them.”
+"Praise be to God who has adorned my life with colors that fill it with joy, and I ask Him to help me deal with each one of them in a way that suits him."

-How many educators have this wisdom and this perceptive eye?
+How many educators possess this wisdom and this discerning eye?

 The mother who wrote the letter did not fall into the trap of comparison or the desire for replication.

-You have cleverly touched on the root of the problem: the inability of some educators to respect individual differences.
+You have astutely touched upon the root of the problem: the inability of some educators to respect individual differences.

-The father who opened this article when he said to his young son, "Why can't you be as smart as your brother?" thought he was motivating him, but he unintentionally frustrated him and made him feel inferior.
+The father with whom we began the article, when he said to his young son: "Why can't you be as clever as your brother?", thought that he was motivating him, but - unintentionally - he frustrated him and made him feel inferior.

-Because when you plant a banana tree next to an orange tree, each one needs different care and produces different fruits, and what the conscious farmer does is what the wise breeder should do.
+Because when you plant a banana tree next to an orange tree, each needs different care and produces different fruit, and what a conscious farmer does is what a wise educator should do.

-Even when the Prophet, peace and blessings be upon him, wanted to encourage Abdullah bin Omar, he did not compare him to anyone, but rather said:
+Even the Prophet (peace and blessings be upon him), when he wanted to encourage Abdullah bin Omar, did not compare him to anyone, but said:

-Abdullah is a good man, if only he prayed at night.
+"What a fine man Abdullah is, if only he prayed at night."

-✅ Praise what he has, and gently point out what he wishes for him.
+✅ He praised what he had, and gently pointed out what he wished for him.

-Doesn't it be the child's right that we notice his uniqueness and privacy?
+Isn't it the child's right for us to notice his uniqueness and privacy?

-To discover his strengths and weaknesses, to help him grow with confidence and calm?
+To discover his strengths and weaknesses, in order to help him grow with confidence and calmness?

-Many educators think that children go through the same stages of development, at the same pace, and like the same things.
+Many educators believe that children go through the same stages of development, at the same pace, and like the same things.

-But the truth is that every child is unique, has his own way of expression and special needs.
+But the truth is that every child is unique, with their own way of expressing themselves and their own special needs.

 Let's be more aware:

-It is not our right to force him to change.
-Rather, it is our duty to accept him as he is, love him unconditionally, and support him so that he can learn how to deal with his strengths and weaknesses.
+It is not our right to force him to change, but rather our duty to accept him as he is, to love him unconditionally, and to support him so that he knows how to deal with his strengths and weaknesses.

-We must then teach him that people are also different; they are similar in some things and different in others.
-This does not mean superiority, but rather the diversity that gives life its meaning.
+We must then teach him that people are also different; they are similar in some things and different in others, and this does not mean superiority but rather diversity, which gives life its meaning.

 Be careful, educator, not to fall into the trap of comparison.

-Appreciate differences, and be aware that competition does not mean conformity.
+Appreciate the difference, and be aware that competition does not mean conformity.

 God Almighty said: